Evizero/AugmentorDeprecated.jl/README.md

 which have a random probability of occuring, depending on the hyperparameter `chance`.

-### Hello World
+### Examples

-Create a simple probabilistic pipeline which can be sampled on the fly
+The following code shows how to create a simple probabilistic pipeline, which can be sampled on the fly:

 ```julia
 # load an example image